constellationsdataset/Constellations_Supplementary/README.md

 ---
 ### Code (Constellations_pipeline-main)
-Code used to generate the constellation images, including a demo notebook offline version (using a downloadable Mask-RCNN: download here) and online version by uploading and running on colab (Colab Demo.ipynb)
+Code used to generate the constellation images, including a demo notebook offline version (using a downloadable pre-trained Mask-RCNN) and online version by uploading and running on colab (Colab Demo.ipynb)
-Code can be found in folder (contains its own readme guide):**Constellations_pipeline-main**

 ---
 ### (Constellations_pipeline-main\Data_position_evaluate)